harsha1597/Rpi_timelapse_gdrive/README.md

 ## Installation
 ## Steps:
 * Setup rclone on your raspberry pi
-...Rclone helps you connect your Raspberry pi to your google drive through python commands ...You can follow the instructions [here](https://pimylifeup.com/raspberry-pi-rclone/).
+⋅⋅⋅Rclone helps you connect your Raspberry pi to your google drive through python commands ⋅⋅ ...You can follow the instructions [here](https://pimylifeup.com/raspberry-pi-rclone/).
 I recommend connecting your Raspberry pi to a screen for this step.

 * Install screen on your raspberry pi